-Aduino and similar microcomputers have a TTL serial port while Roboteq controllers have a full RS232 serial interface.
+Arduino and similar microcomputers have a TTL serial port.
+There are Roboteq controllers supporting RS485, so the connection can be done directly.
+However, for the rest of the controllers there is a full RS232 serial interface.
 RS232 has the following differences from TTL serial: